invictatouch/invictatouch.github.io/content/posts/2024-seds1/index.md

  - 2024-seds-round1.jpg
  - 2024-seds1-mvps.jpg
 ---
-This year's South East Development Series began in Horhsam on Saturday with Invicta's mixed development team contesting six hard-fought matches against other clubs from the region.
+This year's South East Development Series began in Horsham on Saturday with Invicta's mixed development team contesting six hard-fought matches against other clubs from the region.
 <!--more-->
 Nine Invicta players of varying ages and experience were joined by five of our friends